jdoleary/Spellmasons/docs/TasksCurrent.md

-## This weeks goals:
+## Today
+- Low hanging fruit
     - BUG: liquid images not cleaned up on new level
     - Allow changeSprite to override sprite when it's animation.hit only
+        - Change hit animations to be faster
     - bug: A map with no enemies: '0.47596223309121266'
     - bug: AOE is giving me "no target" when I click on ground (hurtx4,aoe,hurt)
-- task: Move prediction pickups and units to underworld not global or else they will be shared between multiple underworlds
     - I got an out of range message and error but when I clicked on the end of my blue cast it worked
         - maybe make the whole line grey if there's no target in range?
+- Tasks:
+    - Finish spell quantity
+        - If a spell doesn't support quantity, don't waste mana, don't even let it be queued up sequentially
+    - Improve force movement
+        - Motion blur for pushed units?
+    - blood trails
+        - Maybe do multiple small radius lines to simulate smear and they have a chance to dissapear
+## This weeks goals:
+- Milestone 5 | **Movement & Spell Quantity** | Due Aug 11
+- Milestone 4 | **Perfect Prediction Attacks** | Due Aug 8
+- task: Move prediction pickups and units to underworld not global or else they will be shared between multiple underworlds
 - I got bit by a vampire but it didn't accurately warn me he would
     - wrap this in with preventing units from changing targets from their prediction even if the decoy dies (lobber move then throw?)
 - Resurrect icon didn't show in prediction when it was buried in a trap that I pushed someone into (in prediction)